Most of Your Child’s bones and organs are almost fully developed.

 The head-down position: After adopting the head-down position, the little one would move further into the pelvis.
 For first pregnancies, this occurs earlier, many weeks before the due date.
 But in other pregnancies, it may happen around the time of labor.

-Getting ready: Your Baby ’s skeletal development, as well as organ formation, is complete, and the little one is getting ready for the delivery day.
+Getting ready: Your Child’s skeletal development, as well as organ formation, is complete, and the little one is getting ready for the delivery day.
 However, the lungs are still maturing.

-Your Baby now weighs about 2.3 kg and measures 46 cm in height — the size of a coconut.
+Your Child now weighs about 2.3 kg and measures 46 cm in height — the size of a coconut.

 Genitals: In most baby boys, the testes are now arriving at their final home, the scrotum.